 I want to give a special shout out to everyone who supports this blog.
 Your comments, your follows, your likes and your shares–they have all got me to this point.
 Thank you.

-I would like to offer special thanks to my family, friends, colleagues and employer.
-Thank you for your continued support and challenging me to the best I can be.
+I would like to offer special thanks to my family, friends, colleagues, and employer.
+Thank you for your continued support and for challenging me to the best I can be.

 The first is being able to interact directly with the Microsoft product groups.
 Similar to the Technology Adoption Program (TAP), MVPs get early access to the latest software builds.
 Not only does this allow us to discover new features but it also provides a forum for feedback and feature requests.
 As an MVP you get to help shape Microsoft products and services.